shefjamx/os-remove/README.md

-# ShefJam X - Monorepo
+# ShefJam X - OS, Remove?
-To be changed
+A game which delets your files...

 FONTS: